Chloe-323/Pytris-AI/README.md

 # TODO
 Right now the code is a mess.
 If I want to improve on this NN I need to clean it up.
-I would like to divorce pytris from pygame s.t. it can run "headless".
-This would allow for a huge increase in speed.
-Right now I can barely make it past generation 20.
+I would like to implement multithreading.
 Once the code is neater and I can run generations faster I might have a better selection process, or just go for a more complex NN.